-Candidates must have sufficient mastery of the English language to:
+Students must have sufficient facility with the English language to:

-- 1. Retrieve information from texts and lectures and communicate concepts on written exams and patient charts; - Communicate effectively with patients in order to develop a health history, identify problems presented, explain alternative solutions, and give directions during treatment and post-treatment; and - Coordinate patient care and treatment with all members of the health care team.
-In any case where a candidate's ability to communicate through these sensory modalities is compromised, the candidate must demonstrate alternative means and/or ability to acquire and communicate essential information.
+- Retrieve information from texts and lectures and communicate concepts on written exams and patient charts; - Communicate effectively with patients in order to develop a health history, identify problems presented, explain alternative solutions, and give directions during treatment and post-treatment; and - c.
+Coordinate patient care with all members of the health care team.
+In any case where a student's ability to communicate through these sensory modalities is compromised, the student must demonstrate alternative means and/or ability to acquire and communicate essential information.